-It is important to refine your resume and update your references.
+It is important to refine your resume.
+Write a cover letter and update your references.
 You can ask other teachers or administrators you have worked with to write letters of recommendation.
 Make sure that they highlight some of your achievements and the best qualities.
 Together with your resume, write a cover letter that will reflect your desires and ambitions.

 A lot of former teachers worry about employers outside the education sector.
 Will they be interested in your abilities?
 In some cases, it is true but most employers will be eager to learn how your teaching skills and experience will translate into a non-education position.